 - Resident aliens – Non-Filipino citizens with permanent residence status in the Philippines

-- Nonresident aliens – Non-Filipino citizens who are not Philippine residents but have stayed in the country for a total of over 180 days during any calendar year, including expats and foreign entrepreneurs
+- Nonresident aliens – Non-Filipino citizens who are not Philippine residents but have stayed in the country for over 180 days during any calendar year, including expats and foreign entrepreneurs